brightbox/brightbox-platforms/flynn/README.md

 * `cluster size` - The number of servers you want in the cluster.
 Defaults to 3 which is also the minimum size.
 * `cluster number` - The identifier for this Flynn Cluster.
-All brightbox objects associated with the cluster are named with this identifier
+All brightbox objects associated with the cluster are named with this identifier.
+The default is '1'.
-* `image id` - The image id of the Flynn image built previously with `build-image`
+* `image id` - The image id of the Flynn image built previously with `build-image`.
+If you omit this argument `build-cluster` will build the cluster from scratch.

 Run `build-cluster` with your chosen options and follow the onscreen instructions.